ploomber/doc/doc/quickstart/dashboard.md

 [INFO] : Pushed XYZ ","podName":"ABC"
 ```

-Which the Docker image has been built.
+Which means the Docker image has been built.
 After a few seconds you'll see that the `VIEW DASHBOARD` button in the top right becomes available:

 ![](../static/dashboards-view.png)